-School employees may immediately confiscate any wireless communication device that is on, used, displayed or visible in violation of this policy.
+School employees may immediately confiscate any wireless communication devices that are on, used, displayed or visible in violation of this policy.
 Absent compelling and unusual circumstances, confiscated wireless communication devices will be returned only to the student's parent or guardian.